al3ssVil/Robot/README.md

 # Robot Path Simulation
 ## Overview

-This program simulates the movement of a robot on a grid-based map loaded from a file (map.txt).
+his program simulates the movement of a robot on a grid-based map loaded from a file (map.txt).
 The robot starts at the center of the map and moves in a random direction, avoiding obstacles while consuming fuel.
 The simulation is run three times to demonstrate different possible paths.
+Additionally, the robot must carefully manage its fuel and ensure that it returns to the starting point (base) before running out of fuel in order not to lose points.

 ## Features